Cornell-MAE-UG/fa25-portfolio-ss4325-hub/_projects/2022-trig-analysis.md

 ### Overview

-Water at high temperature and pressure is extracted from deep underground geothermal reservoirs through production wells.
-It is then run through a separator that only allows the steam to pass through and the heavier liquid behind.
+Water at high temperature and pressure is extracted from deep underground geothermal reservoirs .
+It is then run through a separator that only allows the steam to pass through and leaves the heavier liquid behind.
 Because the steam is separated as saturated vapor or superheated steam, it can be sent directly to a steam turbine.
 The steam expands through the turbine, producing shaft work that drives an electric generator.

 After expansion, the low-pressure steam enters a condenser, which is not shown on the simplified diagram.
 It is cooled and condensed into liquid water using ambient cooling (through cooling towers).
 The condensed water is then reinjected into the geothermal reservoir for environmental and economical reasons.